The information in this article applies to:

-- Release the mouse button and move your cursor in the upslope direction.
+- Release the mouse button and move your cursor in the upwards direction.
 As you move the cursor, a preview outline of the roof plane displays.

-A gable roof is created with two opposing roof planes that meet in a ridge.
+A gable roof is created with two opposing roof planes that meet at a ridge.

 To create a gable roof using manual roof planes